Exploring Smoothness and Class-Separation for Semi-supervised Medical Image Segmentation: Experiment and Results

-Table~\ref{resultacdc} gives the averaged performance of four-class segmentation on the ACDC dataset.
-We can see that, with 5\% labeled data training, the performance of UA-MT model \cite{uamt} decreases significantly and is even worse than the lower bound, i.e., 46.04\% vs. 47.83\% in Dice.
+Table~\ref{resultacdc} gives the averaged performance of three-class segmentation including the myocardium, left and right ventricles on the ACDC dataset.
+We can see that, with 5\% labeled data training, the performance of UA-MT model \cite{uamt} decreases significantly and is even worse than the lower bound, \textit{i.e.}, 46.04\% vs. 47.83\% in Dice.
 Since \cite{uamt} filters highly uncertain regions during training, such a performance drop suggests that it is needed to make full use of the ambiguous pixels, especially in the regime with extremely scarce labels.
 On the contrary, as Table~\ref{resultacdc} shows, our SS-Net surpasses all other methods and achieves the best segmentation performance.
 The bottom row of Fig.~\ref{results} also shows that our model can output good segmentation results and effectively eliminate most of the false-positive predictions on ACDC. {

 }